 This is one of the coolest breakthroughs we've seen in a long time.
 Microsoft is the first cloud provider to allow customers to formalize their natural language processing (NLP) output as bundles of interconnected hierarchical FHIR resources, in adherence with the US Core standards.
 Recently available to the public this solution can simultaneously accelerate unstructured data insights and vastly improve a more centered source of data for interoperability between health organizations.
 Text Analytics for health structuring to FHIR evolved from Microsoft Azure Cognitive Services that extracts information from biomedical and clinical free-text documents.

 Text Analytics for health enables researchers, data analysts, software developers, and medical professionals to obtain information from unstructured but protected health data and realize a massive range of scenarios to consider for a research study, development, or learning—like producing analytics on historical medical data and creating prediction models.
 They could also match patients to clinical trials or assist in clinical quality reviews.
 Competent in a diverse range of medical data, this service is capable of processing a broad range of data types and tasks.
 It can also provide sophisticated capabilities for extracting further comprehension with the following:

 - Named-entity recognition: Identify medical terms in the text and determine boundaries and classification into domain-specific entities.

 - Entity linking: Associate medical entities with common ontology concepts from standard clinical coding systems.

 - Relation extraction: Infer and extract semantic relationships and dependencies between different entities.

 - Assertion detection: Return modifiers for Certainty, Conditionality, and Association.

 We have only covered a few of the offerings from Microsoft Cloud for Healthcare in this post.
-Check back next week for a more in-depth look at this industry-specific offering that is continuing to expand its ability to provide the best services for healthcare at a very important time for the betterment of all.
+Check back next week for a more in-depth look at this industry-specific offering that is continuing to expand its ability to provide the best software development services for healthcare at a very important time for the betterment of all.